Safeguarding Utility Infrastructure Amidst Climate Catastrophes

 This is definitely not a first for a utility company; in 2019, PG&E was blamed for the California fires that killed 85 people, which burned more than 153,000 acres and destroyed most of Paradise, California, a town that had about 26,000 people.

 The Maui fires, which started on August 8 in the Lahaina area, quickly spread due to strong winds and dry vegetation.
-By the time it was contained, it had burned over 100,000 acres and claimed the lives of at least 111 people.
+By the time they were contained, they had burned over 100,000 acres and claimed the lives of at least 111 people.
 Investigators are still determining the exact cause of the fire, but they suspect it may have been ignited by a downed power line.

 The lawsuit against Hawaiian Electric argues that the company was aware of the wildfire risks but failed to take adequate measures to prevent them.
-They also claim that the company neglected proper maintenance of its power lines, increasing the likelihood of failure and fire outbreaks.
+It also claims that the company neglected proper maintenance of its power lines, increasing the likelihood of failure and fire outbreaks.
 It is still uncertain whether Hawaiian Electric will be found liable for the fire.
-However, these legal actions emphasize the importance for utilities to take the threat of wildfires, storms, or floods, for that matter, very seriously.
+However, these legal actions emphasize the importance of utilities taking the threat of wildfires, storms, or floods very seriously.

 The additional pressure from courts and regulators has started to have the necessary impact, with some utility companies taking matters into their own hands to change legislation to improve the laws hampering technology advancement.
 Recently, a waiver from the Federal Aviation Administration (FAA) was granted to the Southern Company to perform drone inspections at the utility’s power plants and other facilities without someone supervising onsite.